 It helps make blood and nerve cells.
-You get it naturally only from animal foods like meat, fish, eggs, and dairy.
-Most Americans eat enough B12, but this might change as you age.
-As many as 30% of people over 50 have a condition called atrophic gastritis that makes it harder for your body to absorb it from foods.
-You can still get this vitamin from "B12-fortified" foods, like breakfast cereal, or from pills or shots.
+You get it naturally from animal foods like meat, fish, eggs, and dairy.
+Pills, shots, and “B12-fortified” foods, like breakfast cereal, are other sources.
+Most Americans eat enough, but age can change that.
+Up to 30% of people over 50 have atrophic gastritis, which makes it harder for your body to absorb it from foods.
+Antacids, some meds, and weight loss surgery can contribute to a lack of B12.

 Your body needs it to absorb calcium.
 So take them in tandem to help prevent osteoporosis.
 Vitamin D also helps your muscles, nerves, and immune system work right.
 Most people get some vitamin D from sunlight.
 But your body is less able to convert sun's rays to vitamin D as you age.
-It's harder to get this vitamin from foods, but fatty fish like salmon is a good source.
+It's harder to get this vitamin from foods, but fatty fish like salmon, mackerel, and sardines are a good source.

 Your body uses it to fight germs and to make energy.
-It also helps babies' brain growth.
+It also helps babies' brains grow.
 You need more B6 as you get older.
 Some studies have found links between high B6 blood levels in seniors and better memory.
 But the vitamin doesn't seem to improve mental abilities in people with dementia.
 Chickpeas are an easy and inexpensive source.
-So are liver and fatty fish.
+So are liver, fatty fish and fortified breakfast cereals.

-It helps your body make protein and bone, and keeps your blood sugar stable.
+It helps your body make protein and bone, and it keeps your blood sugar stable.
 You can get it from nuts, seeds, and leafy greens.
 But older people tend to eat less of it.
-You're also more likely to have health conditions like digestive problems or to take medications that keep your body from absorbing magnesium easily.
+Plus, they're more likely to have long-term health conditions or take many medications, both of which may leave you short of magnesium.